JohnScience/rust-hackathon-2024-01-27/README.md

   Short answer, no. However, the teams will be encouraged to present their results.

   Judging would introduce even more complexity to the event planning.
-If we have other, more focused hackathons, it will be easier because the expertise would be more narrow and it would be easier to invite/select a qualified judge or judges.
+If we have other, more focused hackathons, it will be easier to invite/select a qualified judge or judges because the expertise would be narrower.

 </details>